 Proton therapy represents one of sciences most sophisticated weapons in the war on cancer.
 Opened in 2010, the Roberts Proton Therapy Center is the largest, most advanced facility of its kind anywhere in the world, and the only proton therapy center fully integrated with a National Cancer Institute designated comprehensive cancer center.
-The center has 5 clinical gantries for patient treatment and a dedicated research beam and an adjacent research room that is fully outfitted for animal and cell studies.
+The center has 5 clinical gantries for patient treatment and a dedicated research room that is fully outfitted for animal and cell studies.

 Oncolink (http://www.oncolink.org/) is the premier online resource for patients and physicians across the globe to find comprehensive information on coping with cancer including; conventional and experimental treatment options, research advances and survivorship.
 Oncolink was developed and is supported by the Department of Radiation Oncology at Penn.

 Penn’s Department of Radiology ( http://www.uphs.upenn.edu/radiology/)stands at the pinnacle of academic radiology.
-Led by a world know faciulty, the Department excels in education, research and it’s clinical program.
+Led by an outstanding faculty, the Department excels in education, research and clinical research.
 Radiology has a deep commitment to developing and disseminating expertise in imaging.
 The research program in the Department is widely regarded as one of the top Radiology research programs in the world.
-Its overall strength comes from it multidisciplinary focus and close integration between clinical, basic science and technology driven research programs.
+Its overall strength comes from it multidisciplinary focus and close integration between clinical, basic science and technology-driven research programs.

 Research in the Department focuses on a wide spectrum of diseases, with considerable strength in the areas of cancer, including animal modeling and cellular, cardiovascular, musculoskeletal, neurofunctional imaging.
-The department’s second primary focus is on developing new methodologies and technologies.
+The department also focuses on developing new imaging methodologies and technologies.
 There is an active imaging training program that collaborates with the Department of Biochemistry and Biophysics, Bioengineering, Epidemiology and Biostatistics and Physics.

 Abramson Cancer Center